Civil Engineering Technician

 Career Opportunities

-Graduates may find work in the private sector assisting quantity surveyors (estimators), purchasers, site supervisors or project managers, drafters or detailers, using the latest in (CAD) technology.
+Graduates may find work in the private sector assisting quantity surveyors (estimators), purchasers, site supervisors or project managers, drafters or detailers, using the latest in computer-aided design (CAD) technology.
 They may also find employment as assistants in engineering or construction offices.
 Public sector employment in a variety of government agencies, including municipal building inspection/code enforcement are employment options for graduates.
 A technician graduate would work with engineering and technologists in the gathering of data and information.

 Program Learning Outcomes